Mariola Espinosa

 About

 I am Associate Professor in the Department of History at the University of Iowa and affiliated faculty in the in the Program in Bioethics and Humanities at the Carver College of Medicine.
 My specialization is in the history of medicine and public health in the Caribbean and Latin America, as well as in histories of empire and disease, race and medicine, and transnational medical practices.
-I am currently working on a book project on yellow fever knowledge beyond the boundaries of empire in the Caribbean.
 From 2017 to 2020 I served as the Director of the Global Health Studies Program.
 During that time, I led a new undergraduate major which, in those three years, became incredibly popular as an intellectual and professional home among under-represented students at the University of Iowa.
 In that position I advocated for recruitment of interdisciplinary faculty alongside other departments in the College of Liberal Arts.

 Presentations on Pandemics